 Figure 8.4.2.2.2-1: PINE registration indirectly to PIN server

 1. The PINE/PEGC sends PINE Registration Request to the PEMC.
-The request includes the security credentials of the PINE received during authorization procedure and also the request may include the GPSI, MAC address, vendor name, device description, PINE Address.
+The request includes the security credentials of the PINE received during authorization procedure and also the request may include the GPSI, MAC address, vendor name, device description, PINE Address, tethering type(tethered device).

 2. If the PEMC receives the PINE Registration Request from PINE, the PEMC may represent the PINE to register into PIN server by sending the PINE registration request to PIN server.

 If the PEMC represents the PINEs to perform registration procedure, it should send a PINE Registration Request to PIN server including an Indication of representation registration and Lists of PINEs/PEGCs.

+If the tethering type of PINE/PEGC is tethered device, PEMC checks whether and which tethering group the PINE belongs to.
+PEMC should send a PINE Registration Request to PIN server including an Indication of representation registration, Lists of PINEs/PEGCs and tethering group ID(if need).

 3. The PIN server responds to the PEMC with PINE Registration Response with allocated PIN client ID in successful response.

 When the PINE Registration Request that containing Indication of representation registration, the PIN server shall verify whether PINE(s) and PEGC(s) included in the List of PINEs/PEGCs are allowed to fullfill the requested role or not.
 The PIN server responses to PEMC with a successful response and may include a list of accepted registration information and a list of rejected registration information (if any).
 If all the PINEs in the Lists of PINEs/PEGCs are rejected, the PIN server sends a failure response including the failure cause.

+If PINE/PEGC is tethered device, PIN server add PINE/PEGC into tethering group information.

 4. The PEMC sends the response received in step 3 to the PINE/PEGC.